VAIL RESORTS, INC.

 - The effectiveness of the Company’s enterprise risk management program; and

-- Annually prepare a report as required by the Securities and Exchange Commission (“SEC”) to be included in the Company’s annual proxy statement.
+- The annual preparation of a report as required by the Securities and Exchange Commission (“SEC”) to be included in the Company’s annual proxy statement.

 In general, the function of the Committee is oversight; it is management’s responsibility to maintain appropriate systems for accounting and internal controls, and the Independent Auditor’s responsibility to plan and carry out a proper audit.

 The Committee shall consist of no fewer than three members, each of whom shall be appointed by the Board upon the recommendation of the Nominating & Governance Committee.
 The members of the Committee shall have no material relationship to the Company that may interfere with the exercise of their independence from management and the Company.

 - The members of the Committee shall meet the independence requirements of the New York Stock Exchange, as determined by the Board, and shall comply with all other applicable laws, rules and regulations.

 - Each member of the Committee shall be financially literate or become financially literate within a reasonable period of time after appointment to the Committee, as such qualification is interpreted by the Board in its business judgment.

 - At least one member of the Committee must be an “audit committee financial expert” as determined by the Board in accordance with SEC rules.

 - In setting the qualifications for the members of the Committee and in electing members to the Committee, the Board may take into consideration academic background or training in financial analysis or business management, business experience throughout the career of the individual which involved or required financial management analysis and understanding, service as director and membership on its Committee and such other factors as the Board may deem appropriate.